laravel/docs/scheduling.md

 <a name="introduction"></a>
 ## Introduction

-In the past, developers have generated a Cron entry for each task they need to schedule.
-However, this is a headache.
-Your task schedule is no longer in source control, and you must SSH into your server to add the Cron entries.
-The Laravel command scheduler allows you to fluently and expressively define your command schedule within Laravel itself, and only a single Cron entry is needed on your server.
+In the past, you may have generated a Cron entry for each task you needed to schedule on your server.
+However, this can quickly become a pain, because your task schedule is no longer in source control and you must SSH into your server to add additional Cron entries.

+Laravel's command scheduler allows you to fluently and expressively define your command schedule within Laravel itself.
+When using the scheduler, only a single Cron entry is needed on your server.
 Your task schedule is defined in the `app/Console/Kernel.php` file's `schedule` method.
-To help you get started, a simple example is included with the method.
-You are free to add as many scheduled tasks as you wish to the `Schedule` object.
+To help you get started, a simple example is defined within the method.

 ### Starting The Scheduler

-Here is the only Cron entry you need to add to your server:
+When using the scheduler, you only need to add the following Cron entry to your server.
+If you do not know how to add Cron entries to your server, consider using a service such as [Laravel Forge](https://forge.laravel.com) which can manage the Cron entries for you:

     * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1

 This Cron will call the Laravel command scheduler every minute.
-Then, Laravel evaluates your scheduled tasks and runs the tasks that are due.
+When the `schedule:run` command is executed, Laravel will evaluate your scheduled tasks and runs the tasks that are due.

 <a name="defining-schedules"></a>
 ## Defining Schedules